zaiisao/Documentation/en/Interactive Broadcast/publish_ios.md

 title: Publish and Subscribe to Streams
 description:
 platform: iOS
-updatedAt: Tue Dec 11 2018 20:32:36 GMT+0000 (UTC)
+updatedAt: Tue Dec 11 2018 20:32:39 GMT+0000 (UTC)
 ---
 # Publish and Subscribe to Streams
-Before publishing or subscribing to any streams, ensure that you have finished preparing the development environment and joined the channel.
-See [Integrate the SDK](../../en/Video/ios_video.md) for more information.
+Before publishing or subscribing to any streams, ensure that you prepared the development environment and joined the channel.
+See [Integrate the SDK](../../en/Video/ios_video.md).

 ## Implementation
 ### Enable the video mode